 KR drove the point home: “Start with leadership—make inclusivity part of the company culture.
 It trickles down.”

-The true definition of inclusivity, as it turns out, is about all of us.
-The story behind a particular need doesn’t matter—it’s the need itself, independent of origin, that designers have to think about.
+The true definition of inclusivity tells a story about each and every one of us.
+The reason behind a particular need doesn’t matter—it’s the need itself, independent of origin, that designers have to think about.
 When it comes to great design, there’s no real difference between a permanent need or a situational need—true inclusivity treats both of those scenarios as equal.

 Resources and further reading: Microsoft Inclusive Design initiative (download the free workbook)